PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 </details>

-We recommend developping directly from the PlanktoScope using [Visual Studio Code and the Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh).
+We recommend developping directly from the PlanktoScope using [Visual Studio Code and the Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) or [Zed - Remote Development](https://zed.dev/docs/remote-development).
 Use `$planktoscope` as the host to connect to and open the `/home/pi/PlanktoScope` directory.

 ## Connect to router